 First, we will know about the types of headphones and earphones.
 Headphones are of these types, one is In-ear headphones and One is over the ear headphones and one is On-ear headphones.

-Headphones are the both wireless and with wire.
+Headphones are both wireless and with wire.
 Wireless headphones are used after connecting them with Bluetooth.
-We will also look at these headphone’s features like Noise cancelling, Resistance, Drivers, Sensitivity etc. What are the benefits and disadvantages of wireless and with-wire headphones?
+We will also look at these headphone’s features like Noise canceling, Resistance, Drivers, Sensitivity, etc. What are the benefits and disadvantages of wireless and with-wire headphones?

 Types of Headphones